 I ask for your GPU model so that the cables can be as close to the exact length needed from the PSU to GPU as possible.
 The provided model must also include the manufacturer, as some companies orient the power connectors on the GPU in different directions.

-EVGA/Nvidia Founder’s Edition/AMD reference cards have the power connectors oriented like the top card in the photo, whereas Asus/Gigabyte/MSI/Zotac/Sapphire cards have the power connectors in the same direction as the lower card in the photo.
+EVGA/Nvidia Founder’s Edition/AMD reference cards have the power connector latches facing the fans like the top card in the photo, whereas Asus/Gigabyte/MSI/Zotac/Sapphire cards have the power connectors latches facing the back plate like the lower card in the photo.

 Other variables are taken into consideration too, such as length and height of the card.